Skip to main content

 sqlh - SQL HTTP Handlers

 The sqlh package exposes database entities as REST API endpoints.
-Built on top of sqlr and sqlc, it provides automatic CRUD handler generation, a transformer pattern for input/output mapping, and transaction middleware for wrapping HTTP requests in database transactions.
+Built on top of sqlr and sqlc, it provides automatic CRUD handler generation, a transformer pattern for input/output mapping, repository customization hooks, and transaction middleware for wrapping HTTP requests in database transactions.

 Getting Started